You’re working hard to pay down debt, build an emergency fund, save for your children’s college years, or fund your retirement. (Maybe all of those!)

 Group exercise classes offered at gyms include Pilates, Zumba, yoga, spinning, dance, martial arts, and more.
 Many gyms also offer fitness “boot camps” or high-intensity interval training classes.

 If the facility has a pool, various group water exercise classes are usually an option – in addition to lap swimming.

 With all of the fitness options offered to gym members, most people can find something they enjoy doing to work on their health!

 Advantages You May Not Have Considered

 On fitness center tours, employees may point out other things you’ll benefit from by joining their gym.
-Many gyms offer instruction on how to use equipment and create a workout plan based on your current level of fitness.
+Many gyms offer instructions on how to use the equipment and create a workout plan based on your current level of fitness.

 You can often hire a personal trainer who works at the facility if you need on-going individualized support too.
 Some gyms even offer child care for free while you work out.